-If you are enrolled at the EUR for more than one study programme at the same time, you owe the tuition fees once only.
-If the study programmes use different languages, you pay the tuition fees at the highest rate.
-This does not apply for students who, in addition to their enrolment as students are enrolled for a post-initial master's degree or if you are also enrolled as examination student: in that case, you pay both tuition fees and course fees.
+If a student is enrolled at the EUR for more than one study programme at the same time, they owe the tuition fees once only.
+If the study programmes use different languages, the student pays the tuition fees at the highest rate.
+This does not apply for students who, in addition to their enrolment as students are enrolled for a post-initial master's degree or if the student is also enrolled as examination student: in that case, the student pays both tuition fees and course fees.
 A student who is enrolled for a study programme at the Erasmus University Rotterdam and who additionally or alternatively wishes to be enrolled for a second or more study programmes at the Erasmus University Rotterdam in the same academic year for which they owe the institutional tuition fees, must therefore pay the tuition fees for the most costly study programme.